-To create new scenesA Scene contains the environments and menus of your game.
+To create new scenes, Unity copies sceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

-See in Glossary, Unity copies scene templates.
+See in Glossary templates.
 Think of a scene template as a pre-configured scene that contains all of the content you want to start with.
 For example, the default Basic template usually contains a CameraA component which creates an image of a particular viewpoint in your scene.
 The output is either drawn to the screen or captured as a texture.
 More info

 See in Glossary and a light.